Birch Cue, Unitarian Universalist Minister

 My name is Birch Cue (rhymes with "church pew"), and the pronouns I use are they, them, and theirs.
-I currently serve as the Intern Minister at First Universalist Church of Denver.
-I am completing my ministerial education with Meadville Lombard Theological School, and will finish my Master of Divinity degree in May 2026.
-Prior to beginning this intern ministry, I served as a religious educator and membership coordinator at my home congregation, First Unitarian Church of Des Moines.
-When not in church or school, you will find me spending time with my spouse and our dog; creating things (sewing, cooking, and baking especially); and spending time outdoors.
+I am the incoming minister at the Unitarian Congregation in Mississauga, and an alum of Meadville Lombard Theological School (M.Div., 2026).
+When not in church, you will find me spending time with my spouse and our dog; creating things (sewing, cooking, and baking especially); and spending time outdoors.

 I have been a Unitarian Universalist since finding our faith as a teenager.
 The promise of our faith's value of Pluralism drew me in.
 It told me that our faith was a place I could hold the complexity and contradictions of my life in the care and company of equally complex and contradictory people.
 In our faith, I found a place where all of me - my Roman Catholic hertiage; my Pagan practice; my genderqueer and neurodivergent experiences - could be embraced for the gifts they bring to religious life.
 This is the faith I aspire to nourish every day: one where every person's every gift enriches our life together.